-Abstract: Promoting and facilitating interoperability between components of automatic test systems where test results and/or maintenance actions need to be shared is addressed in this standard.
-The standard defines the common elements between both test results data and maintenance action data.
-The common schema becomes a class of information that shall be used within the SIMICA family of standards.
+Abstract: Promoting and facilitating interoperability components of automatic test systems where actions taken during maintenance need to be shared is addressed in this standard.
+The standard thus facilitates the capture of maintenance action information data in storage devices and databases, facilitating online and offline analysis.
+The maintenance action information schema becomes a class of information that can be used within the SIMICA family of standards.
+The exchange format is expressed in both the OWL and XML formats.

-Keywords: automated test system (ATS), extensible markup language (XML), IEEE 1636[TM], maintenance action information, OWL ontology, Software Interface for Maintenance Information Collection and Analysis (SIMICA), test results and session information, XML schema
+Keywords: automated test system (ATS), extensible markup language (XML), IEEE 1636.2[TM], maintenance action information (MAI), OWL ontology, Software Interface for Maintenance Information Collection and Analysis (SIMICA), XML schema